lucendio/lecture-devops-infos/content/faq/cloud-and-infrastructure.md

 b) have a look at the link section on [*cloud providers*]({{< ref "/links#cloud-providers" >}})

-c) the university provides a Kubernetes cluster (requires student account, and VPN access)
+c) the university provides a Kubernetes cluster (requires student account and VPN access; has some limitations: egress ports other than `80` and `443` are blocked, limited permissions - meaning no *cluster-admin* role)

 ## Which cloud provider should I use?